Customer Comes First

 We have been lucky to surround ourselves with great individuals.
 Everyone on our team is exceptionally talented in their respective fields, and this statement extends to our advisors.
 From an operating perspective, each person has been at small startups and seen success (acquisitions) to building bigger companies.

-- Rohit Prakash - Co-founder and CEO and former co-founder and CEO @ Townsquared, previously MD/PhD @ Stanford
+- Rohit Prakash - Co-founder and CEO and previously co-founder and CEO @ Townsquared, MD/PhD @ Stanford

-- Miwa Ikemiya - Co-founder and Chief Design Officer and former Chief Design Officer @ Townsquared, Researcher @ Microsoft Research
+- Miwa Ikemiya - Co-founder and Chief Design Officer and previously Chief Design Officer @ Townsquared, Researcher @ Microsoft Research

-- Russell Taga - Head of engineering and former engineering director @ Fitbit, COO @ Coin (acquired by Fitbit), VP of engineering @ HotelTonight (acquired by Airbnb)
+- Russell Taga - Head of engineering and previously engineering director @ Fitbit, COO @ Coin (acquired by Fitbit), VP of engineering @ HotelTonight (acquired by Airbnb)

 - Mike Sippey - Former VP Product at Twitter